karisuchy/School_District_Analysis/README.md

 ## Summary
 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs. add subheading

+As demonstrated above, the overall impact of eliminating Thomas High School's ninth grade scores was negligible.
+A few areas where changes can be seen are:

 All information is available the shared development enviroment and is available on Git Hub.